TelemetryDeck/KotlinSDK/README.md

 ### Using the application manifest

-The TelemetryManager can be initialized automatically by adding the application key to the `application` section of the app's `AndroidManifest.xml`:
+The TelemetryDeck can be initialized automatically by adding the application key to the `application` section of the app's `AndroidManifest.xml`:

 ```xml
 <application>